-- support for the promotion of STEM (Science, Technology, Engineering and Mathematics) to female students at second level, through attendance at certain events (such as those organised by Engineers Ireland) and sponsorship. - to enhance diversity in our workforce through our in-house referral reward scheme
+- support for the promotion of STEM (Science, Technology, Engineering and Mathematics) to female students at second level, through attendance at certain events (such as those organised by Engineers Ireland) and sponsorship. - to enhance a diversity of our workforce through our in-house referral reward scheme

-2. Career Development
+2. Mentorship and Career Development Programs